PrimeTimeTV/PrimeTimeTV.github.io/_posts/2015-08-09-cassandra-benchmark.markdown

 Cassandra Configuration
 -----------------------
 Cassandra keyspace is created with a Replication Factor of 3 and single availability zone.
 If single instance is outage, the Cassandra ring still has a 2 copied of data and continue serve requests.
-If entire data center is outage, the service will not be survided.
-(To increase availability multiple data center is recommended) Read and Write consistency, we use QUORUM level so our read/write data always 2 nodes.
+If entire data center is outage, the service will not be survived.
+(To increase availability, multiple data center is recommended) Read and Write consistency, we use QUORUM level so our read/write data always 2 nodes.

 Cassandra Keyspace Configuration